antoniosarosi/rxh/README.md

 address including IP and port) and `"target"` is the address where requests are forwarded (full socket address).
 Finally, `"prefix"` is an optional string that will make RXH return `HTTP 404` for any request whose URI doesn't start with such string.
-If ommited, the default prefix is `"/"`.
+If omitted, the default prefix is `"/"`.

 Start the server using `cargo`: